Spain king’s brother-in-law loses graft appeal, faces jail | Malay Mail

-MADRID, June 12 — The Spanish king’s brother-in-law was sentenced on appeal to five years and 10 months’ jail today for embezzling millions of euros in a case that shamed the royals, the Supreme Court said.
+MADRID, June 13 — The Spanish king’s brother-in-law was sentenced on appeal to five years and 10 months in jail yesterday for embezzling millions of euros, the Supreme Court said, in a sensational case that shamed the royals.

-Former Olympic handball player Inaki Urdangarin, 50, is married to King Felipe VI’s sister, Princess Cristina, but was sidelined from the royal family after the fraud scandal erupted in 2010.
+Inaki Urdangarin, a former Olympic handball player. is married to King Felipe VI’s sister, Princess Cristina, but was sidelined from the royal family after the fraud allegations surfaced in 2010.

 The scandal contributed to the decision of Felipe’s father Juan Carlos I to abdicate in 2014.

-Urdangarin was found guilty last year of taking millions of euros (dollars) between 2004 and 2006 from a non-profit foundation he headed in the island of Majorca.
+Urdangarin was found guilty last year of taking millions of euros between 2004 and 2006 from a non-profit foundation he headed in the island of Majorca — charges he denies.

 Stripped of title